seborama/fuego/README.md

 **Important Note**

 I am currently working on removing the embedded collections to enable me to focus on core functional aspects.
+See Pull Request #5.

 I may not re-instate them or perhaps I will create a separate project in the future?